-Under this option the marginal personal income tax rates of high-income New Yorkers would be increased.
-Currently, there are five personal income tax (PIT) brackets.
-The fourth (next-to-top) bracket begins at \$50,000 of taxable income for single filers, \$90,000 of taxable income for joint filers and \$60,000 for heads of households, and its effective marginal tax rate is 3.65 percent (the 3.2 percent base rate multiplied by the 14 percent surcharge).
-A fifth bracket was established in 2010 when the state Legislature eliminated STAR-related PIT benefits for all filers with taxable income above \$500,000, and its marginal rate is 3.876 percent.
+Under this option the marginal personal income tax (PIT) rates of high-income New Yorkers would be increased.
+With the state STAR program no longer providing city residents PIT credits and rate reductions, the city personal income tax now has four tax brackets.
+The top bracket begins at \$50,000 of taxable income for single filers, \$90,000 of taxable income for joint filers and \$60,000 for heads of households, and its effective marginal tax rate is 3.876 percent (the 3.4 percent base rate plus a 14 percent surcharge).